“Never confuse movement with action”

 Michael Hageloh spent 22 years with Apple, starting as a systems engineer before becoming a rainmaker, surviving the company’s near-bankruptcy, seeing the return of Steve Jobs, and selling products like the iPod to a skeptical world.
 While selling for Apple, he personally generated nearly $1 billion in revenue.

 A onetime disco drummer, Michael is a high-spirited speaker, a beat-ahead thinker, and a charismatic mentor.
-He and his wife Lisa live in Texas.
+He is currently a chief development officer in higher education and consults globally on orchestrating rhythms for sales, marketing, and institutional advancement.